Darxo/Hardened/README.md

 ### Enemy AI
 - Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent
+- Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much.
 They now also value the targets initiative and prefer isolated targets.
 - AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy